AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ---
 # Onboarding and Installation

-See a walkthrough of the Catalog Service process.
+See a walkthrough of the [!DNL Catalog Service] process.

 Part 1: